ueberauth/guardian_db/README.md

-GuardianDb
+Guardian.DB
 ==========

-GuardianDb is an extension to vanilla Guardian that tracks tokens in your application's database to prevent playback.
+Guardian.DB is an extension to vanilla Guardian that tracks tokens in your application's database to prevent playback.

 Support for `Guardian` 0.14.x is via the 0.8 release.